shehper/sparse-dictionary-learning/README.md

 python train.py --l1_coeff=3e-7
 ```

-I tuned the L1-coefficient and learning rate a bit and noticed that the best trade-off between feature activation sparsity (=L0-norm) and reconstructed NLL score happens at l1-coeff=3e-7 and learning_rate=3e-4.
-This L1 coefficient is much smaller than L1-coefficients used in Anthropic's paper.
+I tried a few different values of the L1-coefficient and learning rate and noticed that the best trade-off between feature activation sparsity (=L0-norm) and reconstructed NLL score occured around l1-coeff=3e-7 and learning_rate=3e-4.
+This L1 coefficient is much smaller than the values of L1-coefficient used in Anthropic's paper.
 I do not know why this is the case.

-Also note that since I had only about ~1TB of storage space, I could

 ## Analysis of Results
 During training, I logged various metrics including feature density histograms.
 They are available on this [Weights & Biases project](https://wandb.ai/shehper/sparse-autoencoder-openwebtext-public).
 The spikes in various loss curves appear at the training step of neuron resampling, as one would expect.